rackerlabs/support-how-to/content/cloud-servers/use-the-linux-grep-command.md

     grep 'string' filename(s)

-The preceding example searches for and returns any lines of text that contain the given criteria *string* in *filename(s)*.
+This command searches for and returns any lines of text that contain the given criteria *string* in *filename(s)*.

 **Options:**

-You can add any of the following options indivudually or in comination to refine your search:
+You can add any of the following options individually or in combination to refine your search:

 - **-i**: Prints lines with matching criteria while ignores casing (Upper/Lowecase).
 - **-l**: Prints filenames only.